morostr/owligator/README.md

 This is (or is going to be) an OWL Ontology Browser.

 It is actually a method of learning how to use Spring Boot and React with Maven and all the things.
-This text is changed to create a conflict.
 And HotReloading.
-But not only that.

 ## Quickstop
 To run the app you just need to: